 I was offended by what she had just said.
 Each day I made the effort to get up early, leave the house in the quietness of the home counties.
 Possibly well before most of the office staff were taking their morning shower!

-As a father and having responsibilities now, there is a need to earn some hard cash.
+I am a dad and now have responsibilities.
+There is a need to earn some hard cash.
 I need to pay bills, and put food on the table, clothes on our backs.

 Departing the house before my son was up and returning home in the dark, when he was in bed, not being able to read bedtime stories was heart-breaking.